skalahonza/InfHelper/README.md

 ![TFS Build: ](https://triads.visualstudio.com/_apis/public/build/definitions/cc9f9fd6-7e78-4a14-ad7c-a1824901880a/2/badge)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-* Nuget package for C# that will help parsing inf files storing information about system drivers.
+* Nuget package for C# that makes it easy to parse .inf files, to store and work with information about system drivers.
-* This NuGet allows you to parse .inf files and browse them using object model wrappers (InfData).
-You can browse categories and ´their keys by handling them as collections or simply using [id] operators.
-The NuGet is not meant for installing, only for parsing and browsing the file.
-The feature for creating and INF file will be added in next versions.
+* This NuGet Package allows you to parse .inf files and browse them using object model wrappers (using the InfData class).
+You can browse categories and their keys by handling them as collections or simply using [id] operators.
+Currently, this package does not support installing drivers from inf files, only parsing and browsing through the file.
+The feature for creating an INF file will be added in later versions.

 ## How to use
 ### Init parsing